Neil Robertson: Early career

 Robertson first played snooker aged 11 at the pool club owned by his family.
 He started his snooker career aged 14, and was victorious in the Australian under-18 snooker championship.
-Robertson left school aged 15 with no qualifications in order to pursue his ambition of becoming a professional snooker player.
-His professional career began in the 199899 season, and at the age of 17 he reached the fourth qualifying round of the 1999 World Championship where he was defeated by Leo Fernandez.
+Robertson left school aged 15 with no qualifications to pursue his ambition of becoming a professional snooker player.
+His professional career began in the 1998–99 season, and at the age of 17 he reached the fourth qualifying round of the 1999 World Championship where he was defeated by Leo Fernandez.
+Two years later, Robertson entered qualifying for the 2001 World Championship where he was again beaten in the fourth qualifying round, this time by Ian McCulloch.

 During the 200102 season, Robertson relocated from Melbourne to Leicester, England, and developed homesickness.
-Reflecting back on his time there, Robertson said "I didn’t enjoy living there at all.
+Reflecting back on his time there, Robertson said: "I didn’t enjoy living there at all.
 It was completely different to Melbourne, so I really struggled."
+He tried to qualify for the 2002 World Championship, but was unsuccessful, losing to James Reynolds in the first qualifying round.
 Robertson dropped off the main tour and returned to Australia where he worked in a pub.
-He continued to play the game, and in July 2003 he won the World Under-21 Snooker Championship in New Zealand, before moving back to the United Kingdom and rejoining the World Professional Billiards and Snooker Association (WPBSA) main tour.
+He continued to play the game, and in July 2003 he won the World Under-21 Snooker Championship in New Zealand, before moving back to the United Kingdom and rejoining the main tour.
 This time, Robertson lived in Cambridge with two friends and adjusted much quicker.
-In December 2003, he made it through qualifying to book a place at the 2004 Masters, where he was knocked out of the tournament 2–6 by Jimmy White in the opening round.
+In December 2003, he won the Masters Qualifying Event to book a place at the 2004 Masters, where he was knocked out of the tournament 2–6 by Jimmy White in the opening round.
 Robertson described his experience of playing White as being "like a rabbit in the headlights."
 Robertson's first ranking event quarter-final came at the 2004 European Open, where he was eliminated again by White (3–5).
+Robertson failed to qualify for the 2004 World Championship, exiting in the fifth round of qualifying following a defeat to Stephen Maguire.